rowanshah/Quantum-Approach-To-Rendezvous-Problem-Using-Qiskit/README.md

 Our solution has been implemented and can be seen in the python script - Rendezvous.py in the Solution folder.
 This was the circuit we built.

 ![circuit](Solution/maincircuit.png)

+This [lecture](https://www.scottaaronson.com/qclec/22.pdf) on Grover's algorithm further explains how our algorithm works

 A special shoutout to the Qiskit team for all the support throughout this event.
 Another special mention to the [Qiskit textbook](https://community.qiskit.org/textbook/) which has brilliantly described and illustrated how to build a circuit implementin Grover's search algorithm using the Qiskit resources.